You may have read the Blog from Deborah Jones regarding removing water-soluble stabilizers. It is an interesting tip, check it out!

 The good news -

-I have used just two types, one is a film with 'grabbing' side, and a fabric style that is woven.
+I have used just two types, one is a film with a 'grabbing' side and a fabric style that is woven.
 The woven style turned brown and simply dust off the small pieces left over.
 Here are the tips for the film with the rough back.

 When embroidery is completed, remove larger pieces of the stabilizer using a tear-away motion You will want to use some anti-static or hand lotion before removing small pieces.